 During the pontificate of Liberius, the Roman patrician John and his wife, who were without heirs, made a vow to donate their possessions to the Virgin Mary.
 They prayed that she might make known to them how they were to dispose of their property in her honour.
 On 5 August, at the height of the Roman summer, snow fell during the night on the summit of the Esquiline Hill.
 In obedience to a vision of the Virgin Mary that they had the same night, the couple built a basilica in honour of Mary on the very spot that was covered with snow.

 Like most legends, there may be some truth to this, even if the first reference to this miracle was only centuries post hoc.
-I was once wandering through Sydney, Australia, and discovered, on an elevated spot in the middle of the city, a plaque commemorating the one and only snowfall in the city.
+Years ago, I was wandering through Sydney, Australia, and discovered, on an elevated spot in the middle of the city, a plaque commemorating the one and only snowfall in the city.
 So far, no church has been built on the spot, but one never knows what the future holds.

 Whatever the historical veracity of this story, what is true is that the basilica was completed under Pope Sixtus III just after the Council of Ephesus in 431, consecrated August 5th, 434, in celebration of Our Lady being proclaimed truly Theotokos, the ‘Mother of God’, against the heresy of Nestorius, who denied this truth, calling Mary only Christotokos.
 The glorious basilica, an architectural and liturgical marvel, still has its original structure, and within, one may immerse oneself in the beauty of the mosaics, architecture and artwork, along with any number of relics, including most of the original ‘manger’ where the Saviour was born.